DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ## Upgrading from 1.x to 2.0

-.NET Tracer 2.0 introduces a number of breaking changes to the API which allow various performance improvements, add new features, and deprecate problematic ways of using the package.
+.NET Tracer 2.0 introduces several breaking changes to the API which allow various performance improvements, add new features, and deprecate problematic ways of using the package.
 Most of these changes do not require any changes to your code, but some patterns are no longer supported or recommended.

 This section describes some of the most important breaking changes.
 For full details see [the release notes on GitHub](https://github.com/DataDog/dd-trace-dotnet/releases/tag/v2.0.0).